In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Starter Sites, Page Builders, WooCommerce Integration and More

-- Astra comes with dozens of starter sites and a variety of layouts, fonts, and typography.
+- Astra comes with dozens of starter templates and a variety of layouts, fonts, and typography

-- But most importantly it’s performance-focused and optimized for speed.
-And as a web designer, that’s what was most appealing to me.
+- But most importantly it’s performance-focused and optimized for speed

-If you’ve ever worked with a page builder, you know how quickly you can create a website once you become familiar with the page builder.
+If you’ve ever worked with a page builder, you know how quickly you can create a website with it.